cnsoft/cocos2d-kamcord-ios/README.md

 ## Examples

 The `Examples` directory has some fully functional examples of how to use Kamcord in your application.
 You will recognize these as test apps that come bundled with Cocos2D.
-Right now, there are four tests that have been ported over to `cocos2d-kamcord`:
+Right now, there are four tests that have been ported over to `Kamcord`:

 <ul>
     <li style="margin: 0;">ParticleTest</li>